shaloo/docs.arcana/includes/text-snippets/mfa_snippet.md

 Users must also create a 6-digit alphanumeric PIN.
 This PIN encrypts and stores one of the multiple verification factors used by MFA.
 It serves as a backup, stored securely with {{config.extra.arcana.company_name}}, in case the user changes devices or loses the locally stored encrypted component in their browser's cache.

-!!! an-caution "Cannot Disable MFA"
+!!! an-warning "Cannot Disable MFA"

       MFA, once enabled, cannot be disabled to ensure maximum security.